 If, after reading this article, you would like more information, we invite you to contact us at Shouse Law Group.

-“Bail” refers to the amount of money that a defendant must post in order to be released from jail.
+“Bail” refers to the amount of money that a defendant must post in order to be released from the jail system.
 It is intended to assure the court that the defendant will appear in court as expected.
 If the defendant attends all court appearances, the bail will be returned at the end of the case.
 If the defendant does not attend all of his/her court appearances, he/she forfeits that money to the court.

 Once an inmate has been booked into the Twin Towers facility, anyone can pay (or “post”) bail on his/her behalf.
 You can do this 24 hours a day / 7 days a week at the L.A.
 Inmate Reception Center (“IRC”) which is located in between the two towers.